 Also, they have a natural suspicion surrounding strangers, so that can also help them to be a useful watchdog.

 This breed is not known for being shy or easily intimidated.

 They also have that perfect level of curiosity that makes them want to go and explore without becoming too familiar with the situation.

-Overall, the temperament and personality of this breed is excellent.
-They are very individualistic in their personality, and can be quite stubborn from time to time.
+Overall, the temperament and personality of this breed are excellent.
+They are very individualistic in their personality and can be quite stubborn from time to time.

 Their approach to strangers is also perfect in that they seem to have the correct balance as to whether or not they can trust them.

 The Rat Pinscher’s Diet